Are you aware of how much sugar is in your diet?

 My tips for reducing your added sugar intake

-It can be challenging to reduce your sugar intake as it’s highly addictive.
+It can be challenging to reduce your sugar intake as it’s highly addictive (afterall, food manufacturers add it for a reason).
 But there are some ways to help you limit your intake and improve your health.

 Crowd out the sugar with healthy foods